History of Tennessee Tech

 Roaden University Center

-Also known as the RUC is the student center and houses several administrative offices such as Student Affairs, Center for Career Development, Counseling Center and Women’s’ Center.
+Also known as the RUC is the student center and houses several administrative offices such as Student Affairs, Center for Career Development, Center for Counseling and Mental Health Wellness and Women’s’ Center.
 Built in 1971 and expanded in 2019, it is named after former Tech President Arliss Roaden.

 Rock Lodge